awful records: putting the fun in dysfunctional

 Abra wears top TOPSHOP.
 Pants Joseph.

 Father wears jacket Marcelo Burlon of County Milan.
 Rollneck The Kooples.

 Tommy wears top Charles Jeffrey LOVERBOY.
-Trousers Henry Holland.
+Pants Henry Holland.
 Boots Dr. Martens.

-Keith wears Top, trousers jewellery and shoes model's own.
+Keith.
+Top, pants jewelry, and shoes model's own.
 Belt Lanvin.

 Lord Narf wears jacket Paul Smith.
 Corset Vivienne Westwood.

 Ethereal wears jacket Givenchy by Riccardo Tisci.
-Top and Jewellery model's own.
+Top and jewelry model's own.